PervejHosen/SQL-Projects/README.md

 Apart from the descriptive analysis, try to Explore which Fields/Variables have a Causal Relationship with "Guest Satisfaction".

 Build a Simple Dashboard using Snowflake [Keep one or two filters on top; whatever field you find most important ones to look at]
+Write a Short Report based on your findings [Report should be written in Microsoft Word File and the Analyses, Charts should be included in the report; Add a Screenshot of your dashboard as well]

 ###############Findings##############